-- Be publically responsive to issues that effect the public schools.
+- Be publicly responsive to issues that affect the public schools.
 This includes letters to the editor, speaking at Board of Education meetings and attending public education events.

 - Collaborate with other Education Advocacy and community groups to sponsor informative events.

 - Collaborate to present a film event about public education.